Energy Efficiency and Your Wood-Burning Appliance

 For more efficient heating with less smoke, ask your local retailer about gas, pellet, or EPA-certified wood fireplace inserts.
 You can also add gas log lighter kits to your existing fireplace.
 These devices make it easier to light a wood fire and provide more efficient start up.
 EPA is also working with manufacturers to bring cleaner burning fireplaces to the market through the voluntary fireplace program.

-If you burn firewood, make sure it is dry, or “seasoned.”
-Wet wood can create excessive smoke.
+Wet wood can create excessive smoke which is lost heat.
+Make sure firewood is dry, or “seasoned.”
 Moisture meters allow you to test the moisture level in wood, and can be bought at hardware stores or on the Internet.
 Properly dried wood should have a reading of 20% or less.
-Hard wood tends to have the most energy per cord.
+To properly dry wood:

 - Split wood into pieces 6 inches in diameter or smaller for faster drying.